- Sicilian architecture

 - Half board

-As this enchanting tour unfolds, you'll discover the rustic charm and unique culture of the country’s ‘heel’.
-You'll then journey south through remote Calabria, pausing in a European Capital of Culture for 2019 – Matera, before enjoying the classic beauty of Sicily.
+As this enchanting tour unfolds, you'll discover the rustic charm and unique culture of Italy’s ‘heel’, the region of Puglia.
+Journey south through remote Calabria, pausing in a European Capital of Culture for 2019 – Matera, before crossing the Messina Strait to Sicily.
+Stay at the foot of Mount Etna, enjoying a mix of included and optional excursions and days spent relaxing in the sun.

 10 nights in hotels